Get Outta My Way: Chart performance

-"Get Outta My Way" debuted at number eighty-six on the UK Singles Chart, and eventually peaked at number twelve, staying in the charts for eight weeks.
-The song also peaked at number eleven in Scotland and number thirty-three in Ireland.
-"Get Outta My Way" became Minogue's first physical single since "Breathe" not to peak inside the top ten in the United Kingdom; though "The One" peaked at number thirty-six, it was released digitally.
-The single proved to be moderately successful across Europe, where it peaked at number twenty-nine in France, twenty-three in Switzerland, forty-one in Germany and twenty-five on the European Hot 100 Singles chart.
-However, the song enjoyed better success in Spain, where it debuted at number forty-three, and peaked at number eleven, being present for eight weeks on the chart.
-The song also had success in Denmark, where it re-entered at number sixteen on the chart, and peaked at number twelve.
+"Get Outta My Way" debuted at number 86 on the UK Singles Chart, and eventually peaked at number 12, staying in the charts for eight weeks.
+The song also peaked at number 11 in Scotland and number 33 in Ireland.
+"Get Outta My Way" became Minogue's first physical single since "Breathe" in 1998 not to peak inside the top ten in the United Kingdom; though "The One" peaked at number 36 in 2008, it was released digitally.
+The single proved to be moderately successful across Europe, where it peaked at number 29 in France, 23 in Switzerland, 41 in Germany and 25 on the European Hot 100 Singles chart.
+However, the song enjoyed better success in Spain, where it debuted at number 43, and peaked at number 11, being present for eight weeks on the chart.
+The song also had success in Denmark, where it initially debuted at number 17 before re-entering at number 16 on the chart and later peaking at number 12.

-In Minogue's native Australia, the song wasn't as successful; it debuted at sixty-nine, spending two overall weeks in the top one-hundred, thus making it Minogue's least successful single on the ARIA Singles Chart to date, and her first single in eighteen years not to make the top fifty since 1992's "Finer Feelings".
-The song wasn't as successful in New Zealand either, where it debuted at number seventy-four on the New Zealand Official Airplay Chart, and eventually peaked at number sixty-nine as well, resulting as Minogue's lowest single in that country.
-The song peaked at number fifty-seven in Japan.
+In Minogue's native Australia, the song wasn't as successful; it debuted at number 69, spending two overall weeks in the top one-hundred, thus making it Minogue's least successful single on the ARIA Singles Chart to date, and her first single in eighteen years not to make the top fifty since 1992's "Finer Feelings".
+The song wasn't as successful in New Zealand either, where it debuted at number 74 on the New Zealand Official Airplay Chart, and eventually peaked at number 69 as well, resulting as Minogue's lowest single in that country.
+The song peaked at number 57 on the Japan Hot 100.

-Despite the overall commercial disappointment, "Get Outta My Way" peaked at number one on the US Hot Dance Club Songs chart after originally debuting at number thirty-five and ascending steadily.
+Despite the overall commercial disappointment, "Get Outta My Way" peaked at number one on the US Hot Dance Club Songs chart after originally debuting at number 35 and ascending steadily.
 It became Minogue's fifth number one on the chart and her second from the album Aphrodite.
 Subsequently, Minogue's next two singles, "Better than Today" and "Higher" (her duet with Taio Cruz), both also reached number one on the Hot Dance Club Songs chart.
 As of March 2011, the single had sold 66,000 digital units in the US.